Second-Order Approximation of Limit Order Books in a Single-Scale Regime: Introduction

-The remainder of this paper is structured as follows: in the next section we introduce the modelling framework and establish the first-order approximation.
-We introduce the stochastic evolution equation corresponding to the second-order approximation, prove its well-posedness and state our main convergence theorem.
-Thereafter, we calibrate our model to market data, derive testable implications from our theoretical analysis, and verify them within the calibrated model.
-In Section \ref{sec: preliminaries} we prove some auxiliary results about the discrete LOB dynamics.
-In Section \ref{sec: moment estimates} we first derive pathwise growth estimates, which allow us to deduce the aforementioned moment estimates.
-In Section \ref{sec: martingale problem} we prove tightness of the sequence of discrete order book models and establish martingale relations under the limiting measure, which establishes convergence to the unique mild solution of the system describing the second-order approximation.\\
+The remainder of this paper is structured as follows: in Subsections \ref{subsec: model} and \ref{subsec: results} we introduce the modelling framework and establish the first-order approximation.
+In Subsection \ref{subsec: fluctuations and main result}, we introduce the stochastic evolution equation corresponding to the second-order approximation, prove its well-posedness and state our main convergence theorem.
+In Section \ref{subsec:empirics} , we calibrate a linear model for the drift and diffusion parameters to market data and illustrate how our model can be applied to portfolio liquidation problems with endogenous order book shape functions.
+In Section \ref{sec: preliminaries} we derive preliminary estimates for the discrete dynamics, which are used in Section \ref{sec: moment estimates} to deduce first pathwise growth estimates and then the aforementioned moment estimates.
+In Section \ref{sec: martingale problem} we prove tightness of the sequence of discrete LOB models and establish martingale relations under the limiting measure, which establishes convergence to the unique mild solution of the system describing the second-order approximation.\\